 Dominique Christina has performed and conducted workshops for hundreds of colleges/universities, schools, community art spaces, nonprofit organizations, and conferences across the country.
 She has opened for Cornel West, appeared in Season 3 of Verses and Flow on TV One, performed for the Trayvon Martin and Emmett Till families at the Shiloh Baptist Church, and was a keynote speaker at the Emerging Women Conference, TedxMSU Denver, and the LOHAS Conference.
-She also has created branding and marketing language for companies like Lotus Wei and Gaia Herbs.
+She also has created branding and marketing language for companies like Lotus Wei, Gaia Herbs, and Abbot Meade & Vickers Ad Agency (U.K.)

 Her work has been published in: